QCDIS/NaaVRE-dev-environment/README.md

 (Fill in your values for `CELL_GITHUB` and `CELL_GITHUB_TOKEN`.)

 This option is recommended when developing NaaVRE Jupyter lab extensions, because it provides the fastest reloading on code changes.

-However, is options 2 and 3 are easier to setup.
+Note: when using this option, NaaVRE should be accessed through the direct [link](#naavre-dev).
+Launching virtual labs from the VREPaaS UI will not work.

 #### Option 2: Run NaaVRE with Tilt (Jupyter Lab only)